5T33Z0/Clover-Crate/Update_Clover/README.md

 	- OpenRuntime.efi</br>
 Now we have a minimal set of Drivers: ![Bildschirmfoto 2021-10-05 um 14 55 58](https://user-images.githubusercontent.com/76865553/136026914-af63dce9-a505-4b61-8ad4-0d14348fac37.png)</br>
 Files tagged gray are in there by default and are most likely unnecessary for UEFI-based systems.
 I would move them to the "off" folder one by one to disable them and check if the system still boots from the USB flash drive without them. `AudioDXE.efi` is only needed for playing back audio files like boot chimes - so if you don't use any, you can delete/disable it.
 As mentioned earlier, `SMCHelper.efi` MUST be deleted when using `VirualSMC.kext`!
-7. Next, copy over the following files/folders from youre existing EFI folder:</br>
+7. Next, copy over the following files/folders from your existing EFI folder:</br>
 	- **Kexts** (updated to the latest available version, of course),
 	- **.aml** Files from "ACPI/patched" folder
 	- **config.plist**